COMP3021-2025Spring/comp3021-2025spring-classroom-pa3-starter/README.md

 If you can pass the `testThreadPoolProfileTime`, which correspond to the baseline value of s (0.8), you can start receiving the performance gain score.
 The max performance gain will get full score (30) for this part.

-For your reference, here's the time running on the TA's machine (M2 Macbook Air):
+For your reference, here's the result on the TA's machine (M2 Macbook Air, 8-core CPU, 8GB RAM) for the three modes:

 | Profile Mode | Duration (ms) | Scale |
 |--------------|---------------|-------|